xiaobye-ctf/My-CVE/TP-Link/tmp_client_sendrecv/README.md

 Since this vulnerability can lead to remote code execution on LAN side, please update the firmware as soon as possible.

 https://www.tp-link.com/us/support/download/archer-ax21/#Firmware

+## Acknowledgment
+Reported by Xiaobye, working with DEVCORE Internship Program